wloerakving/OS_pqsh/README.md

 ### Process

-1. Given a command string such as `sleep 10`, how would start a process that executes this command?
+1. Given a command string such as `sleep 10`, how would you start a process that executes this command?
 In particular, how would you handle the name of the program (ie. `sleep`) versus the arguments to the program (ie. `10`)?

 2. What signals do you need to send to a process to **pause** it (ie. suspend its execution) or to **resume** it (ie. continue its execution)?